scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - The *best PCBs set size* SHOULD be at most "50" (PCBs) for intra-ISD beaconing and at most "5" (PCBs) for core beaconing.

-**Note:** Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the beacon store, to be able to determine the best set of PCBs.
+Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the beacon store, to be able to determine the best set of PCBs.
 If this is the case, an AS should have a suitable pre-selection of candidate PCBs in place, in order to keep the beacon store capacity limited.

 - The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

-**Note:** Note that during bootstrapping and if the AS obtains a PCB containing a previously unknown path, the AS SHOULD forward the PCB immediately, to ensure quick connectivity establishment.
+The scalability implications of such parameters are further discussed in [](#scalability).
+Note that during bootstrapping and if the AS obtains a PCB containing a previously unknown path, the AS SHOULD forward the PCB immediately, to ensure quick connectivity establishment.

 #### Selection Policy Example